Effective Kotlin Item 35: Consider defining a DSL for complex object creation

 Unit.
 This other function has no arguments and returns

 The basic ways of creating instances of function types are:

 Analogous functions can be created in the following ways:

-In the above example, property types are specified and so argument types in the lambda expression and in the anonymous function can be inferred.
-It could be the other way around.
-If we specify argument types, then the function type can be inferred.
+In the above example, property types are specified, therefore argument types in the lambda expression and in the anonymous function can be inferred.
+However, it could be the other way around: if we specify the argument types, then the function type can be inferred.

 Function types are there to represent objects that represent functions.
-An anonymous function even looks the same as a normal function, but without a name.
+An anonymous function even looks the same as a normal function but it has no name.
 A lambda expression is a shorter notation for an anonymous function.

-What type does it have?
-The answer is that there is a special type to represent extension functions.
-It is called function type with receiver.
+myPlus have?
+The answer is that there is a special type to represent extension functions that is called function type with a receiver.
 It looks similar to a normal function type, but it additionally specifies the receiver type before its arguments, and they are separated using a dot:

 Such a function can be defined using a lambda expression, specifically a lambda expression with receiver, since inside its scope the

 this keyword references the extension receiver (an instance of type

 Int in this case):